la2050/archive/_projects/2013/mindful-education-for-lausd.md

     downstream, more funds will go to educating teachers in mindfulness and age-fit instructional capabilities.
 This will free up funds to go to autonomy in the classroom and less to minding from the top.
-  EIN: 90-0705279
-  Tax Status: ' Non-profit organization'
-  about_you: >-
-    Our school intends to open in Northeast Los Angeles.
-My home address is 12137 Viewcrest Road, Studio City, CA 91604
-  Does your project impact Los Angeles County?: ' no' What is your idea and how will it impact your indicator?: >- Mindfulness in education is a means to significantly improve student attention, enjoyment, and achievement.
+What is your idea and how will it impact your indicator?: >- Mindfulness in education is a means to significantly improve student attention, enjoyment, and achievement.
 Our idea is to develop a prototype